-Furthermore, the lack of closed bathing facilities and proper toiletries further compounds the challenges faced by the affected population.
+Furthermore, the lack of closed bathing facilities and proper toilet facilities further compounds the challenges faced by the affected population.
 The absence of adequate sanitation facilities poses a threat to public health and hygiene in the community.
 Moreover, lack of toilet facilities and open defecation in the fields have also rendered the population vulnerable to snakebites.

 Hygiene is another pressing concern in the flood-affected areas.
 The unavailability of essentials such as soap, detergent, and other hygienic materials exacerbates the already challenging living conditions for the affected residents.
+Lack of clean water is another concern.
 Proper sanitation practices are compromised, increasing the risk of water-borne diseases and infections in the region.